erew123/alltalk_tts/README.md

 ## 🟩 Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)

-If you want to watch a video of how to do the below [link here](https://youtu.be/9BPKuwaav5w)
+If you want to watch a video of how to do the below [link here](https://youtu.be/9BPKuwaav5w) If you wish to install AllTalk as a standalone application without Text-generation-webui, please go to [this link here](https://github.com/erew123/alltalk_tts?#-running-alltalk-as-a-standalone-app)

 1) In a command prompt/terminal window you need to move into your Text generation webUI folder:<br><br>
 `cd text-generation-webui`